 Early on in a coaching relationship, you should expect your coach to assess where you are and find out where you want to be.
 Eliciting a clear vision for the future to act as a focal point, as well as clearly defined goals to act as measurable outcomes against which progress can be monitored.

 Senior leaders need a clear vision for the organization that is in alignment with their own personal values if they are to effectively inspire others and affect change within an organization.
 A vision is not a goal, it is broader than that and should excite and inspire people, but it is a good place from which to set goals that move you measurably and consistently towards where you want to be.

-A vision and goals based approach can also help to keep you motivated throughout the coaching process and improve your experience and outcomes.
-Clearly defining a desired future is an important element of goal setting not only in gaining clarity and focus around what the goals should be, but in providing the inspiration, energy and perseverance required for achieving your goals.
+A vision and goals-based approach can also help to keep you motivated throughout the coaching process and improve your experience and outcomes.
+Clearly defining the desired future is an important element of goal setting not only in gaining clarity and focus around what the goals should be but in providing the inspiration, energy, and perseverance required for achieving your goals.

 Whatever your developmental goals, having a clear desired future is vital for providing ‘towards’ motivation.
 Whether you are working on leadership development, organizational development or personal development a clear vision that excites and inspires you helps keep you moving forward in a positive and aligned way, as opposed to ‘away from’ motivation that often sees results drop off before set goals have been reached.

 Coaching Goals Examples

 The goals you set should be aligned to your values and moving you towards your vision as this gives both purpose and motivation.
 Goals may be driven by either the executive, the organization or both, but either way they should be focused, attainable (breaking goals down into more realistic smaller goals can be really helpful in building confidence and motivation), actionable (this is where strategy comes in), and measurable.

 - Specific business objectives involving developmental targets for the organization.
 This could be increased profits, better staff retention, expansion or change management.